hantsy/spring6-sandbox/docs/boot-vibur-dbcp.md

 </dependency>
 ```

-Then declare a `DataSource` bean in your configuration class.
+Then declare a `DataSource` bean in your configuration class:

 ```java
 @Bean(initMethod = "start", destroyMethod = "close")